DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 ### Clustering
 The Cumulus workflow was set to cluster cells using the Louvain method, a modularity-based community detection algorithm ([Li et al. 2019]( https://www.biorxiv.org/content/10.1101/823682v1.full)).
-The following table lists all the Cumulus workflow parameters used for cell clustering.
+The following table lists all the Cumulus workflow parameters used for cell clustering and dimensionality reduction.

 | Input name | Description |  Attribute |
 | --- | --- | --- |